MewribelJynt/MewribelJynt/README.md

 First, I’d like to say this & emphasize that…↓

 I’m not a native EN speaker, & my EN is rlly bad 😭.
 Hope u guys understand & be patient w/ me 🥹… pls bear w/ me.
+That means I still have some limitations in English.

 ୨ৎ ˚ ༘♡ ⋆｡˚ ❁ ˚｡⋆ ♡༘˚ ୨ৎ